kylemetcalfe/OrphanLabTag/README.md

 # OrphanLabTag
-Analysis pipeline for 16S iTag amplicon
+Tutorial For analysis pipeline for 16S iTag amplicon sequencing